Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Automatically include `_config.nut` file, if it exists in the data folder for quickly applying personalized squirrel changes.
+This file is loaded during `::Hooks.QueueBucket.Late`
+- Add `::Hardened.Global.FactionDifficulty` table with resource multipliers for all notable factions in the game, which can be modified
+- `ContractScalingBase = 1.0` and `WorldScalingBase = 1.0` are now multiplicatively with Day/Renown scaling (instead of additively)
+- Reroll named loot whenever an attached location is set active again
+- Add `attached_location.m.IsRaidable` which makes the attached location attackable, causes it to spawn defenders and makes it spawn a defender tooltip
+- Add `skill.m.HD_IsUnique = false`, which can be flipped to `true` to prevent skills from being added to an entity, if the same skill is already present
+- Trigger `onSpawned` for `attached_location` whenever it is assigned to a settlement
 - Add `faction::HD_PricePctPerPositiveRelation = 0.003` for controlling how much prices improve when gaining Relation
 - Add `faction::HD_PricePctPerNegativeRelation = -0.02` for controlling how much prices worsen when losing Relation
 - Add `faction::HD_NeutralRelation = 50` for deciding what the point of reference for relation pricing is